USCDataScience/tika-dockers/README.md

 # Citation:

-If you use this work, please cite:
+If you use this work, please cite first [USC Data Science](https://github.com/USCDataScience/tika-dockers) and then:

 ```
 @article{DBLP:journals/corr/VinyalsTBE14,